KatherLab/marugoto/README.md

 # まるごと—A Toolbox for Building Deep Learning Workflows ##

+Note: for more information regarding setting up marugoto on your system and file management for your project, see [documentation](https://github.com/KatherLab/marugoto/blob/main/Documentation.md).

 ## Tile-Wise Training and Deployment ##

 ### Train a Neural Network on Pre-Extracted Features ###